swiftwasm/WasmKit/README.md

 To use WasmKit in your package, add it as a [Swift Package Manager](https://www.swift.org/documentation/package-manager/) dependency.

-Run the following commands to add the dependency:
+Run the following commands in the same directory as your `Package.swift` manifest to add the dependency:

 ```
 swift package add-dependency https://github.com/swiftwasm/WasmKit --up-to-next-minor-from 0.1.6
 swift package add-target-dependency WasmKit <your-package-target-name> --package WasmKit
 ```

-You can also add the following snippet manually to your `Package.swift` file:
+You can also add the following snippet manually instead to your `Package.swift` file:

 ```swift
 dependencies: [